2021 Peruvian general election: Rural vs. urban debate

 According to historian José Ragas of the Pontifical Catholic University of Chile, although Castillo was accused of being linked to communist terrorism, "in places where terrorism caused the most bloodshed, Castillo won by a lot."
 The separation of Lima and rural Peru also led to the underestimation of Castillo's performance in first-round elections.
 Castillo received a majority vote in all but one of Peru's mining provinces, with researcher Hugo Ñopo of the Lima-based GRADE stating: "The regions that provide those minerals that make Peru rich do not improve the living standards of the local communities, ...
 Many people perceive that the winners of these three decades are not them, but are the people in Lima and the big cities."
 Sociologist Maritza Paredes of the Pontifical Catholic University of Peru shared similar thoughts, saying: "People see that all the natural resources are in the countryside but all the benefits are concentrated in Lima."
-In contrast, Fujimori received support from Lima's elite, according to Kahhat.
-Kahhat said that evangelical Christians, businesses, media organizations, and the armed forces supported Fujimori.

 Castillo's supporters considered his campaign a historical moment and sparked political enthusiasm that had not been observed in Peru for many decades.
 When entering the second round, Castillo was seen as a real change to begin a new historical cycle in Peru as he spent most of his career outside of Lima and was of rural origin, with tens of thousands of people defying COVID-19 restrictions to rally for Castillo in Cusco, Puno and other outlying provinces.
 In contrast, Fujimori's supporters saw her as a candidate that would prevent change from occurring in Peru.
 The existing disparities in Peru caused a "globalization fatigue" according to Asensio, resulting in a polarization between rural and urban areas that saw differing priorities with lifestyle, economics and politics.
 These sentiments were especially apparent during the second round of elections when establishment politicians from urban areas characterized and criminalized the lifestyles of rural Peruvians who felt that neoliberalism damaged their economic, social and cultural conditions.
 Asensio writes that Castillo, being recognized as a "true Peruvian" by his supporters, was able to capitalize on the "globalization fatigue" sentiments shared by the rural population and establish support by saying he would reverse the favoritism of Lima and defending regional rights.